birddograbbit/magic8-accuracy-predictor/docs/MULTI_MODEL_OVERVIEW.md

 `prediction_api_realtime.py` automatically loads these models if the configuration is present and routes prediction requests based on the incoming symbol.

+The real-time feature generator now includes Magic8 delta predictions (`short_term` and `long_term`).
+These values are passed through the API request and converted into derived features such as `short_long_spread` and `price_vs_short` to align with the training data.

 Use `symbol_analysis_report.py` to compute per-symbol profit statistics to help determine grouping strategies.